-The contribution limits ($5,500 per year) and withdrawal rules for regular IRAs still apply to custodial IRAs.
+The contribution limits ($6,000 in 2022) and withdrawal rules for regular IRAs still apply to custodial IRAs.
 The upside is that once your kids are old enough, they can take penalty-free withdrawals from their accounts for qualified education expenses or to put money down on their first home.

 3. CD Ladder